-The Client Attorney Relationship in Personal Injury Cases
+The Role of Your Attorney in a Personal Injury Case

 An accident can leave you in bad shape in a variety of ways.
 In the immediate aftermath of your accident, you may be diagnosed with numerous injuries that vary in terms of severity.
 A broken bone in your hand may be a lesser concern if the accident also gave you a concussion.
 Do not forget about the property losses and medical bills that may start piling up after your accident.